 I am a Ph.D. candidate at Georgia Tech, advised by Matthieu Bloch and Christopher Rozell.
 My research focuses on efficiently teaching machine learning algorithms.
-Namely, we leverage knowledgeable teachers — whether human experts or powerful machine learning networks — to enhance learning algorithm performance.
-I am set to complete my Ph.D. in May 2026, with the goal of continuing my journey in academia.
+Namely, we leverage knowledgeable teachers (whether human experts or powerful machine learning networks) to enhance learning algorithm performance.

 I began my academic career at Universidad de Navarra, where I obtained both my B.Sc. and M.Sc. in Telecommunications Engineering.
 I later moved to Georgia Tech for my Ph.D. and since I have had the opportunity to collaborate internationally, including a research visit to ETH Zurich with Andreas Krause.
 My research interests include active learning, human feedback and reinforcement learning.
 Outside of research, I am passionate about teaching, mentoring students, and promoting women in STEM fields.